 The final line of the poem also provides the reader with the first example of end punctuation.
 The period after “Thee” shuts down the possibility of anything coming after.
 There is no room for exceptions, God is all there is, and the only reason for living.

 Repetition and Imagery

-A reader will also find consistency in the use of anaphora or the repetition of a word or phrase at the beginning of a line.
+A reader will also find consistency in using anaphora or the repetition of a word or phrase at the beginning of a line.
 In the case of ‘As froth on the face…’ Rossetti used the word “As” at the beginning of six of the eight lines.
 This gives the poem a list-like quality that does not reach its resolution until the final two lines.
-The “As” statements are a series of similes that work to depict the futility of life if not lived for God.
+The “As” statements are a series of similes depicting the futility of life if not lived for God.

-‘As froth on the face of the deep’ is filled with a number of awe-inspiring images, especially in the first few lines.
-These are contrasted with the final similes which are much more mundane.
+‘As froth on the face of the deep’ is filled with several awe-inspiring images, especially in the first few lines.
+These are contrasted with the final similes, which are much more mundane.
 Rossetti moves from speaking on “froth” in the sea to a harvest “no man shall reap.”
-This development, from the more ethereal to the everyday slowly brings the reader closer to their own life.
-The development also works to emphasize God’s ability to touch every part of the world.
-He is just as much involved with dreams as harvests.
+This development, from the more ethereal to every day slowly brings the reader closer to their own life.
+The development also emphasizes God’s ability to touch every part of the world.
+He is just as involved with dreams as harvests.

 Analysis of As froth on the face of the deep